• Skip to primary navigation

 Spinach wilts down quickly, so it's easy to pile on the greens.
 We love adding a sprinkle of lemon juice for a zesty kick.

-This dish is light but bursting with flavor.
+This dish is light but full of flavor.

 Perfect for balancing out heartier meals.
 And hey, if you've got leftovers, they pair great with breakfast too!